Cultural warning

 What we do

-The role of the Aboriginal Water and Environment Advisory Group (AWEAG) is to ensure that Aboriginal knowledge, values and needs are considered and appropriately addressed across the Department of Water and Environmental Regulation’s (the department) strategies, policies, programs and planning for the management and regulation of the State's environment and water resources.
+The Aboriginal Water and Environmental Advisory Group (AWEAG) plays a critical role in ensuring that Aboriginal knowledge, values and needs are considered and appropriately addressed across the Department of Water and Environmental Regulation’s (the department) strategies, policies, programs and planning for the management and regulation of the State's environment and water resources.

 History

-AWEAG was established in 2019 by former Director General Mike Rowe, to address a significant gap in Aboriginal knowledge, values and needs within the department’s strategies, policies and programs.
-In 2021, with the appointment of the new Director General, Michelle Andrews, a comprehensive review of AWEAG was undertaken.
+AWEAG was established in 2019 by former Director General Mike Rowe, to address a significant gap in the department’s engagement with Aboriginal knowledge, values and needs.
+In 2021, under the leadership of Director General Michelle Andrews, a comprehensive review of the AWEAG was undertaken to strengthen its governance, cultural integrity, and strategic influence.
+These strategic enhancements positioned AWEAG to more effectively support Aboriginal-led decision-making and partnership in environmental and water governance.